tjavaheripour/Kickstarter-analysis/README.md

 #### -  What are some limitations of this dataset?
 -	During analysis of data, I notice to reach accurate data, the distribution of campaigns number through months of year should be normal and not far distant from each other.
 -	Maybe some outcomes results had been changed through the years of 2017 to 2021 especially due to effect of covid-19 in economic and people’s life, so we shouldn’t expect same trends that perform during 2009-2017.
+-	Another limitation of these data is that these kickstar data is categorize by country not especifically consider state or city, so we couldn't expect same results of outcome that happen for example in Us to the whole states.
 -	In analysis of “outcomes by launch date” with focus on theater’s campaigns that include 3 subcategories that are “spaces”, “musical” and “plays” which the majority of these campaign related to “play” subcategory so we couldn’t say with confident these analyze has the same impact on two others subcategory as well.

 #### -  What are some other possible tables and/or graphs that we could create?